Frances Scott Fitzgerald: Later life and political activities

 In 1953, she joined the staff of The Democratic Digest, published by the Democratic National Committee.
 She became a writer for Democratic Governor Adlai E. Stevenson when he ran against President Dwight Eisenhower in 1956.
 That year she became a political columnist for The Northern Virginia Sun.
 In 1967, she divorced her husband and married Clinton Grover Smith.

 In her later years, Fitzgerald criticized biographers' depictions of her parents' marriage.
 In the wake of Nancy Milford's biography of her mother, partisan scholars of Zelda frequently depicted Scott Fitzgerald as a domineering husband who drove his wife insane.
 In response to this historical revisionism, Zelda's daughter Scottie Fitzgerald wrote an essay dispelling such inaccurate interpretations.
 She particularly objected to revisionist depictions of her mother as "the classic 'put down' wife, whose efforts to express her artistic nature were thwarted by a typically male chauvinist husband".
 In contrast, Scottie insisted:

 "My father greatly appreciated and encouraged his wife's unusual talents and ebullient imagination.
 Not only did he arrange for the first showing of her paintings in New York in 1934 he sat through long hours of rehearsals of her one play, Scandalabra, staged by a Little Theater group in Baltimore; he spent many hours editing the short stories she sold to College Humor and to Scribner's Magazine."

+In the early 1890s [Zelda's father] Judge Anthony Sayre had introduced into the Alabama legislature the bill that had deprived the black people of Alabama... of the right to vote.
+The purpose of the Sayre Election Law... was to “maintain white supremacy, and to have a ticket selected where only white men will vote.'
+'Scottie was really embarrassed by it'...